2026 Asian Beach Games: Logo

 The emblem features blue, green, yellow and orange colour blocks shaped into the number 6 to represent the sixth edition of the Asian Beach Games.

-The image of a coconut tree, an athlete and a deer combines the concept of ocean, beach, sport and the tropical landscape together with the symbol of Sanya city.
-The shining sun emblem of the OCA is prominent in the design.
+The image of a coconut tree leaves, an athlete and the deer statue at Luhuitou Park combines the concept of ocean, beach, sport and the tropical landscape together with the symbol of Sanya city.

-The English slogan “See Ya in Sanya!” is a short, youthful and friendly catchphrase for visitors from all over Asia and beyond.
+The English slogan "See Ya in Sanya!" is a catchphrase for visitors from around the world.
 It represents the relaxed and family-oriented concept of the beach and sea sports festival.

 Mascot

 The mascot of the games is called Yaya (亚亚), who is an eld's deer in beach clothing.
 The first character of the name comes from Sanya (三亚), and the second one from Yazhou (亚洲), which is the Chinese word for Asia, representing the dynamic, interconnected and inter-dependent relationship among Sanya, Asia and other parts of the world.